Brand Survey: 10 Questions To Ask Your Customers

 10 – Use the Results of Your Survey

-When a company has conducted a branded survey, they want to get a clear message that they’re listening to what consumers are saying and acting upon that feedback.
+When a company has conducted a branded survey, they want a clear message that they’re listening to what consumers say and acting upon that feedback.

 While there are many ways to do this, the key is to be transparent with what you’re doing and act on those feedback points.
-One way to do this is to make sure that the survey results are posted on the company’s website.
+One way to do this is to ensure that the survey results are posted on the company’s website.

-Another is to make sure that the CEO personally responds to every single comment and responds to any concerns that consumers have.
+Another is to make sure that the CEO personally responds to every single comment and any concerns consumers have.

 It’s crucial to use your findings from the survey to improve your brand experience.
 For example, if your brand’s website isn’t mobile-friendly, you should immediately work to rectify that problem.